coach-K/Library/README.md

 # Checkpoint One (Library)

->Research reveals that most people visit fun environments such as cinemas, churches, libraries, amusement pack e.t.c because of its organized fun activities.
+>Research reveals that most people visit fun environments such as cinemas, libraries, amusement park e.t.c because of its organized fun activities.

->Imagine how muddled a church or a Software development process or a football team would be if it's not organized.
+>Imagine how muddled an amusement park or a football club would be if it's not organized.
 #####
 The subsequent paragraphs explains the process of real life Book Library senario where Staff has priority over Students.